DSC 7451

 Throughout the year

 When opening up the Dreamland website and going to their What's Going On page, you'd be forgiven if you think that it's a festival lineup itself!
-Throughout this summer, the seaside staple has so many events happening from the likes of The Margate Reggae Festival, Dreamland Drag Festival to bands and musicians such as Suede, Simple Minds and Status Quo, so you can keep returning time and time again.
-Plus, with Southeastern running more trains from Margate on Friday and Saturday nights, getting home with be easier and safer.
+Throughout this summer, the seaside staple has so many events happening from the likes of The Margate Reggae Festival, to bands and musicians such as Scooter, Tom Jones, Olly Murs and Scouting for Girls, so you can keep returning time and time again.
+Plus, with Southeastern running more trains from Margate on Friday and Saturday nights, getting home will be easier and safer.

 Ramsgate Festival of Sound

-A coastal music escape, the Ramsgate Festival of Sound brings together a host of internationally recognised artists, grassroots acts, and the likes of Busk at Dusk which takes place on top of the east cliff promenade and Sonic Trail which all celebrate the town's unique architecture and landscape - plus they are all family friendly!
-Be sure to keep an eye on their website for the full lineup when it's confirmed.
+A coastal music escape, the Ramsgate Festival of Sound brings together a host of internationally recognised artists and grassroots acts - plus they are all family friendly!
+Be sure to keep an eye on their website and social media for more information and the full lineup when it's confirmed.

 Salute to the 40s